This Guide Memo outlines policy on travel undertaken for University business.

 a.
 Lowest Available Airfare

-All Stanford staff, faculty members, students and University visitors traveling on business are expected to travel at the lowest available airfare and to take advantage of Stanford's negotiated fares that are available through the University's "preferred" travel agencies.
+All Stanford staff, faculty members, students and University visitors traveling on business are expected to travel at the lowest available airfare and to take advantage of Stanford's negotiated fares that are available through the University's "preferred" travel agency.
 Federal regulations require that only the cost of the lowest available airfare may be charged directly or indirectly to government sponsored projects.
 Criteria used to determine the lowest available airfare are:

 b.
 Stanford Reimbursement